 This allows you to choose whether to restart for just the migenius vendor or all vendors.
+Note that if this is your first license the migenius ISV server may not be running yet so you can just restart them all in that case.
 We usually restart for all vendors.
 Press the REREAD/RESTART to have the server perform the restart/reload.
 This should then give you the following confirmation screen.

 You may still want to use Windows or Linux services to restart the service fully if you encounter any issues with the license being recognised.
 You can explore other parts of the web interface for the RLM license server which has various reporting and status information.

 Once your license server is running you need to instruct your computers which will use the licenses to look at your license server.
 You do this by manually creating a specially crafted license file in a text editor and placing in the correct location for your application.
 The license file should look like this.

 Where server_name should be replaced with the hostname or IP address of your license server.
 If you have changed the port your license server runs on you may also need to modify the port, the default is 5053 as shown above.
 The above file should be saved in the following location depending on your application.